gvwilson/thirdbit/src/fiction/iffy/index.md

 buzzing the ship and dodging erratically to avoid fire from the Marines.

 "It's like they're waitin' fer somethin'," Iffy said.
-"More o' those jellyfish bombs maybe?"
+"More o' those seagull missile things maybe?"

 Wales started to shake his head, then froze and swore.
 "What?"
 Iffy demanded.